-We will make it easy to walk and cycle through the city centre, considering options for pedestrian prioritisation and pedestrianisation where appropriate.
-Access to and the use
+We will make it easy to walk and cycle through the city centre, considering options for pedestrian prioritisation and the creation of a new quarter for the city through pedestrianisation where appropriate.
+Access to and the use regeneration of some of the City's key opportunity sites.